nyc-pyladies/2018-vsc-editor/README.md

 ## Navigating the codebase
 Let's practice using some VSC shortcuts and features!
 - Practice navigating a simple [Django blog](4_1_navigation_walkthrough.md)
+  - use `git clone` or `Download manually` (GH account *not required* to download the repo)
+- To learn more about Django, you can build this blog at home with: [Django Girls tutorial](https://tutorial.djangogirls.org/en/)

 ## Linting and Formatting
 - Install extensions for a linter (code style guide)